kahbodaeini/AI-Lecturenote/README.md

 <img src="hamilton path.png" alt="hamilton path" width="500" height="300"/>

 Hamilton path is a tree which every its inner node have exactly one leaf.
 Hence, the problem is converting above graph to a 1-array tree, which covers all nodes of the graph with existing edges and minimum sum of edges' weight.
 Now we ignore being 1-array tree constraint to convert original problem to a more general one.
 Accordingly our problem is now a Minimum Spaning Tree problem which is soluable in $n^{2}$ time complexity.

+***Pattern DB***

+In previous sectionwe introduced relaxing method which improves heuristic function by lowering constraints.
+Pattern DB is yet another way to improve heuristic function which is actually a subset of Relaxing method.

+In this method we choose a subset of constraints by a specific pattern and ignore the other constraints.
+Since we ignored some constraints we did relaxing method and hence answer of the converted problem is a heuristic gfunction.

+***Combining Pattern DB***

+We can act further and use couple of patterns and choose couple of constraints' subsets.
+Therefore we have couple of heuristic functions.
+This helps dominancy of our heuristic function.
+First thing to do finding the dominant heuristic function is to choose the maximum function of the obtained heuristic functions.
+Since every heuristic is always less than the real answer, maximum of these functions is a lower bound of the real answer and for every set of obtained heuristic functions we can implement this method to find a dominant heuristic function.

+***Disjoint Pattern DB***

+One of the main flaws of choosing maximum of the obtained heuristic functions is that in many cases, there is an upper bound for these functions.
+Therefore even by expanding subset of chosen constraints, we will not cross the upper bound.

+One solution for solving this drawback is Disjoint Pattern DB.
+In this method we apport set of constraints and define independent actions for the general problem.
+Now we can sum the obtained heuristic function to achieve a greater heuristic function, which improves the time complexity.
+It is proven that the sum of obtained heuristic functions is still a lower bound of real answer of the probelm.

+**Example**

+First practical problem of the first mini project of the course is an example of this method.
+In this problm we have an undirected graph, which each of its nodes is a florist shop and has some flower breeds.
+Two brothers should march from start_node towards goal_node in a way that has the least cost and they met every existing flower breeds.
+In this case we choose a subset of flower breeds S that reach goal_node by a specific pattern and set goal_state as satisfying path with the least cost and meeting every existing flower breeds of set S. Hitherto we used pure Pattern DB.

+Now we can have souple of flower breeds subset  and combine obtained answers by them.
+For example if we have K flower breeds, we can solve the problem for each flower breed and calculate its heuristic function and then choose maximum of the functions.
+So we used Combining Pattern DB to achieve a better heuristic function.